TYPO3-Documentation/render-guides/Documentation/Developer/Index.rst

 Under the hood this tool is based on `phpDocumentor/guides`_

-The repository ships a wide range of commands that are used to render the documentation, build and execute development helpers, and they can be utilized by Github Actions.
+The repository ships a wide range of commands that are used to render the documentation, build and execute development helpers, and they can be utilized by GitHub Actions.

 The "single source of truth" for these commands is within the `Makefile`.
 You can see all available commands via: